-Lesions are hardened, callused tissue.
-With long-term subcutaneous injection, scar tissue and lesions form at the site the needle enters.
+Lesions are hardened callused tissue.
+With the long-term subcutaneous injection, scar tissue and lesions form at the site the needle enters.
 They are defined by the National Cancer Institute as “an area of abnormal tissue.
 A lesion may be benign (not cancer) or malignant (cancer).”

 Cellulitis is “an infection of the skin and deep underlying tissues.
 Group A strep (streptococcal) bacteria are the most common cause.
 The bacteria enter your body when you get an injury such as a bruise, burn, surgical cut, or wound,” according to the NLM.

 There are a wide range of risks associated with injecting drugs, but some of the most vital organs are severely affected.
 The organs damaged are the dermis, heart, lungs, liver, kidneys, central nervous system, and brain.